My Oscar Picks

 That nearly happens after their first real date, but by then the super-innocent Shan is falling for the bastard and dismisses him to save him.
 Twenty-four hours later, he proposes.
 Then he finds out she’s a mermaid.
 For a reason I can’t fathom, he goes to the cops (who laugh at him), tells his board of directors (who disbelieve him), and confides in Ruolan, who not only believes him but has teamed up with a mermaid-obsessed westerner to find, capture and study the creatures.
 And that’s what they do.
 While Liu is stuck in traffic (really?), Ruolan’s entire team of mercenaries infiltrates the cavern.
 And guess what they do?
 They massacre the mermaids.
 They take out machine guns and turn the water red with blood.
 When the mermaids jump onto land to try to get to safety, they’re clubbed like baby seals.

 Reminder: This is a romantic comedy.

 I don’t know if Chow is making a statement about cruelty to animals, or if this is one of those Chinese things, like eating live monkey brain, that doesn’t quite translate; but it’s not even an anomaly within the movie.
-Earlier, at a sushi bar, the leader of the mermaid outcasts, Octopus (Luo Shun), has his still-attached limbs skewered, diced and ground up as part of running gag that was painful for him and painful for me to watch—particularly since Chow seems to play it for comedy.
-And it worked.
-The mostly Chinese crowd at Pacific Place on Friday night laughed along.
+Earlier, at a sushi bar, the leader of the mermaid outcasts, Octopus (Luo Shun), has his still-attached limbs skewered, diced and ground up as part of running gag that was painful to watch—particularly since Chow plays it for comedy.
+But the mostly Chinese crowd at Pacific Place on Friday night got it; as I was wincing, they were laughed along.